vtsuperdarn/davitpy/SUPERDARN_DATA_FILES_EXPLAINED.md

 SuperDARN data files in order of processing:

-1. *.iqdat: Raw voltage measurements, lowest level of data.
+1. `*.iqdat`: Raw voltage measurements, lowest level of data.
 Currently not routinely used or archived.
-2. *.rawacf: Raw autocorrelation files produced at each radar.
+2. `*.rawacf`: Raw autocorrelation files produced at each radar.
 Routinely archived, not typically used for science.
-3. *.fitacf/*.fitex: Usable geophysical data for each radar, including doppler velocities, scatter power, spectral width, etc.  This has been derived from *.rawacf using make_fit or make_fitex2 from the Radar Software Toolkit (RST).
+3. `*.fitacf/*.fitex`: Usable geophysical data for each radar, including doppler velocities, scatter power, spectral width, etc.  This has been derived from *.rawacf using `make_fit` or `make_fitex2` from the Radar Software Toolkit (RST).
-4. *.grdmap/*.grdex:  Combines data from all radars in a hemisphere into a single file into a grid with roughly equi-sized cells using make_grid from the RST.
+4. `*.grdmap/*.grdex`:  Combines data from all radars in a hemisphere into a single file into a grid with roughly equi-sized cells using make_grid from the RST.
-5. *.cnvmap/*.mapex: Contains everything the gridex file has plus the fitted coefficients giving the convection pattern.
+5. `*.cnvmap/*.mapex`: Contains everything the gridex file has plus the fitted coefficients giving the convection pattern.
 This is created from grdex files in a multi-step process using tools from the RST.

 Notes:
 FITEX2 has been developed to overcome certain fitting errors in the FITACF process.
 For an explanation of the differences and the fitting process in general, see Ribeiro et al. 2013.